zetabotco/blog/site/content/blog/ai-driven-complaint-management-solve-customer-complaints-faster.md

   alt: Complain Management Sistem With AI
   title: Complain Management Sistem With AI
 ---
-Have you ever thought if your customers are disappointed because you respond to complaints they experience that do not meet their expectations? or have you ever felt your customers just disappear because you were late in responding to the complaints they submitted?
+Have you ever  wondered if your customers are disappointed because you respond to complaints they experience that do not meet their expectations? or have you ever felt your customers just disappear because you were late in responding to the complaints they submitted?

 Forbes said that 63% of your customers will leave you after they got one bad experience from your company and more than 60% would not want to wait for your response longer than 2 minutes.
 Of course, you will be annoyed if you are late in responding to complaints from your customers and your customers just leave you without a word.
 A great complaint management system will be your best solution to overcome these problems.